Private key doesn't work

 Directory/filenames which contain non-English/Asian characters show up as ?????? or are corrupt

-If you are having problems with your filenames or content not showing up correctly, you can add the following to your .bash_profile file to enable UTF support:
+If you are having problems with your filenames or content not showing up correctly, you can add the following to your .bash_profile file to enable UTF support.
+View the creating and editing a file via SSH article for instructions on how to edit your existing .bash_profile.

 export LC_ALL=en_US.UTF-8 export LANG=en_US.UTF-8 export LANGUAGE=en_US.UTF-8 export G_FILENAME_ENCODING=UTF-8\